 When we were in Akihabara we went to the animate store.
 Animate is a very famous manga publisher and animator company.
 We were in Akihabara a little early, so the animate store wasn’t open.
 We walked around and looked around in many stores; then we went back the the animate store and shopped inside for a while.

 The second place we went was Harajuku.
 It is the center of Japan’s most extreme teenage cultures and fashion styles, but also offers shopping for adults and some historic sights.
-The focal point of Harajuku’s teenage culture is Takeshita Street and its side streets, which are lined by many trendy shops, fashion boutiques, used clothes stores, crepe stands and fast food outlets geared towards the fashion and trend conscious teens.
+The focal point of Harajuku’s teenage culture is Takeshita Street, or Takeshi-dori, and its side streets, which are lined by many trendy shops, fashion boutiques, used clothes stores, crepe stands and fast food outlets geared towards the fashion and trend conscious teens.

 We started at the top of the main street and walked down the street through the shops.
 I love Harajuku.
 It is one of my favorite places in japan.
 So just being there was enough for me to be happy, but of course I had to buy a couple of things.
 One thing I bought was red contacts.
 I got two red contacts from the same store I always buy contacts from in Harajuku.
 It is a small store on the second floor of a store across the street from two consecutive crepe stands.

 The third place we went was a Cat Cafe named MoCha in Ikebukuro.
 As the name implies, you’ll be able to relax while you pet a kitty at this café.
 With complimentary slippers for each guest and plenty of comfy couches.